glanonim/visualization/README.md

 5. Data.
 From where and how are you collecting your data?
 If appropriate, provide a link to your data sources.
 6. Data Processing.
 Do you expect to do substantial data cleanup?
 What quantities do you plan to derive from your data?
 How would data processing be implemented?
 7. Visualisation Design.
 How will you display your data?
 Provide some general ideas that you have for the visualisation design.
 Develop three alternative prototype designs for your visualisation.
 Discuss the pros and cons of each design.
 Create one final design that incorporates the best of your three designs.
 Describe your designs and justify your choices of visual encodings.
 We recommend you use the

 The visual design was developed by considering Edward
 R. Tufte's heuristics and principles.
 "Graphical excellent is that which gives to the viewer the greatest number of ideas in the shortest time with the least ink in the smallest space."\cite{Tufte2001} The least ink ratio hints to one of Tufte's heuristics, which is "maximize the data Ink ratio. \\
-$\frac{data-ink}{total ink used to print the graphic (data-ink + non data-ink)}$ The relationship between the data ink which is the ink used for the data itself (key informations) and the total amount of ink of the whole visualisation form the data ink ratio.
+$\frac{data-ink}{total ink used to print the graphic (data-ink + non data-ink)}$
+\newline The relationship between the data ink which is the ink used for the data itself (key informations) and the total amount of ink of the whole visualisation form the data ink ratio.
 That means that visualisations should be as simple as possible while showing all relevant information.
 The other heuristics are:
+\begin{itemize}
--Avoid chart junk
+    \item Avoid chart junk
--Increase data-density
+\item Increase data-density
--Layering of information
+\item Layering of information
+\end{itemize}{}
 Our visualization is divided into two parts.
 The first part is the CO2 - Emission of one or more countries over the years.
 Firstly the information is displayed on a map.
 Colour is used to show the CO2 emission of a country in millions of tons.
 The colour span is going from grey to different shades of purple.
 The darker the purple the higher the amount of co2 is.
 The colour purple was chosen because there shouldn't be a judgement implicated by the chosen colour.
-Furthermore the implementation tool only allowed two colours.
+Furthermore the implementation tool only allows two colours.
-"To avoid chart junk"the interactive elements are shared with the different visualization.
+"To avoid chart junk" the interactive elements are shared with the different visualization.
 When they are once chosen by the user they are valid for all of the visualizations.
-They are placed at the central visualization (the map), because it is the first thing a user should do.
-The map has to serving purposes for the whole visualization.
+They are placed next to the central visualization (the map), because it is the first thing a user should do.
+The map has two serving purposes for the whole visualization.
 First of all it gives an overview about the co2 emissions of the country.
 Secondly it is an interactive element for the user to select the countries he would like to know more about.
 This encourages the experimentation and exploration, because it is more playful than selecting the countries in a list.
 The map is also visually more attractive than a list.
 Nevertheless, a list of countries is placed on the left hand side of the map.
-This supports the users to easily find and select the country they are looking for.
+This supports the users in finding and selecting a specific country they are looking for.
 For some user it might also be hard to select small countries on a map.
 Although a zooming function is available.
-The countries react on hovering over the countries and additional information are displayed.
+Shneiderman Mantra „Overview first, zoom and filter, then details-on-demand“ helped to find the design solution.
+The map gives the overview and the zoom supports the user later.
+The "details on demand" is there as well, because the countries react on hovering over the countries.
+Additional information are displayed then like the countries name.
+The colour purple represents "co2 emission per country".
+The Map also offers "co2 emission per km2 of a country area" and "co2 emission per citizen of a country".
+This options can be chosen in a legend beneath the map on the right hand side.
+When changing to another option the whole map and reference information change to the colour blue or turquoise.
+The colour options all belong to the blue colour group.
+Blue is associated also with air.
+Which matches the content but is at the same time also not implicating a judging.
+Another interaction with the map is a timeline year selector.
+The user can select the year he wants to look at the data.
+Furthermore he can click on a play-button to see a automated timeselection.
+He sees the evolution of co2 of the different countries over the different years.
+With the Interaction Tufte’s Integrity Principles:
+"Show data variation, not design variation" and
+"Clear, detailed, and thorough labeling should be used to defeat graphical distortion and ambiguity" \cite{Tufte2001} are followed.
+The different variations who can be chosen by the user are data variations and not design varitaions.

 8. Five Design Sheet Methodology (fds.design).
 9. Tasks.
 Describe in detail which data manipulations (sort, filter,..) and visual manipulations (zoom, selection,…) you would want to implement and how these support the goals.
 10. Must-Have Features.
 List the features without which you would consider your project to be a failure.
 These should be related to your final design.
 11. Optional Features.
 List the features which you consider to be nice to have, but not critical.
 These should be related to your final design.